 - The firing is a retaliation against the employee’s legally protected actions (such as refusing to work in unsafe conditions)

 Nevada’s wrongful termination laws typically apply to employers with 15 or more workers, depending on the case.1 Wrongfully fired employees may be able to sue for:

 In this article, our Las Vegas labor law attorneys discuss:

-- 1. Definition of wrongful termination
+- 1. What is the definition of wrongful termination?

-- 2. Bases of wrongful termination claims
+- 2. What are the bases of wrongful termination claims?

 Wrongful termination is when an employer fires an employee for an unlawful reason.
 In general, Nevada is an “at-will” employment state.2 This means that employers may fire employees for any reason and at any time.
 But there are three main exceptions: